Disfranchisement: Australia

 Voting in Australia is compulsory for resident citizens.
 Australian citizens who have been outside Australia for more than one but fewer than six years may excuse themselves from the requirement to vote in Australian elections while they remain outside Australia.

+Canada

+Residency requirements for Canadian citizens were ruled unconstitutional by the Supreme Court of Canada in 2019.
+All Canadian citizens can vote in Canadian elections.

 Chile

 Chileans living abroad may vote in presidential elections and presidential primaries, but not in elections to the national legislature or for regional government officials.
 The right to vote was extended to Chileans abroad in 2014 by Law No. 20.748; the bill was sponsored by Senators Isabel Allende Bussi, Soledad Alvear, Hernán Larraían Fernández and Patricio Walker Prieto.
 The law also allowed Chileans residing abroad to vote in the 2020 national plebiscite.
 Of nearly 60,000 registered overseas voters, 30,912 Chileans from 65 countries participated in the referendum.

 Denmark

 Citizens of Denmark are in general not allowed to vote in Danish elections if they reside outside the country for more than two years.
 Danish citizens that reside permanently outside Denmark lose their right to vote.